 These are the facts those using the Mississippi River as Sidon fail to recognize:

 - It is far too long – over 2300 miles long.
 The length of the land (Alma 22:29) from Bountiful on the north (Alma 27:22) to Manti on the south (Alma 16:7; 22:27) was a day (Alma 43:18-24).

 - It is so long and wide, that it has always been used as a natural boundary line between peoples.
 In the Book of Mormon, it is never used as a boundary line.
-Locals would freely live and cross back and forth on both sides of the river.
+Locals would freely live on both sides of the river and cross back and forth.

 - It is so long and wide that it is a natural boundary line for animals.
 Another feature not mentioned in The Book of Mormon.
 The only boundary line for animals was Bountiful, the Narrow Passage, and poisonous snakes.

 Further down this page we identify where the Lamanite Line of Possession was.
 This is a geographical feature all Book of Mormon geographers have missed.

 Everything north of this line was Nephite land, which included the Lands of Nephi and Zarahemla, and the Jaredite Land Northward, and all were referred to as the land northward – of the Line of Possession (we use lower case to distinguish it from the Jaredite Land Northward).

 The Lamanites possessed everything south of this and was called the Land of their Possessions.
-Beyond that was where Lehi’s family first landed – Land of First Inheritance/Ishmael (Details are further down.).
-ALL THIS LAND WAS SOUTH OF THE HEAD OF THE RIVER!
-[Geographical models using the Mississippi River as the River Sidon fail to recognize this.]
+Beyond that was where Lehi’s family first landed – Land of First Inheritance/Ishmael (details further down).

 11 And thus he cut off all the strongholds of the Lamanites in the east wilderness yea and also on the west fortifying the line between the Nephites and the Lamanites between the land of Zarahemla and the land of Nephi from the west sea running by the head of the river Sidon—the Nephites possessing all the land northward, yea, even all the land which was northward of the land Bountiful, according to their pleasure.
 (Alma 50:11)